karios-os/docs/docs/user-guide/index.rst

 .. tip::
    **TAP Interface:** A virtual network interface that operates at Layer 2 (Ethernet level), simulating a complete network card that can send and receive raw Ethernet frames.
 It's commonly used to connect virtual machines to networks by creating a virtual ethernet adapter that appears as a real network device to the operating system.

    **VLAN:** A Virtual Local Area Network that logically segments a physical network into multiple isolated networks using VLAN tags.
-VLANs allow you to create separate network segments on the same physical infrastructure, improving security and organization by grouping devices logically rather than physically.
+VLANs allow you to create separate network segments on the same physical infrastructure, improving organization by grouping devices logically rather than physically.

 .. figure:: _static/images/control_center/network_management/vale_switch_configuration.png
    :alt: Vale Switch Configuration